objetos/q_iterators/_index.md

 ---
 bookCollapseSection: true
-title: "visitQuadrille(args)"
+title: "Iterators"
-weight: 3
+weight: 2
-draft: false
+draft: true
 ---

-The `visitQuadrille` p5 function is designed to iterate over `quadrille` cells and execute a specified `fx` function on each cell.
+The `visit` p5 function is designed to iterate over `quadrille` cells and execute a specified `fx` function on each cell.
 It provides a concise, less error-prone approach that aligns well with functional programming principles.

 ## Manual Iteration Using Nested Loops